 Snap Polls

-We are pleased to share the results of the 17th Teaching, Research and International Policy (TRIP) Snap Poll, fielded with the support of the Carnegie Corporation of New York.
+We are pleased to share the results of the 18th Teaching, Research and International Policy (TRIP) Snap Poll, fielded with the support of the Carnegie Corporation of New York.
 Our polls provide real-time data in the wake of significant policy proposals, during international crises, and on emerging foreign policy debates.
-In this survey, we asked questions concerning Russia’s invasion of Ukraine, the U.S. foreign policy response, and possible implications for China and Taiwan.
+In this survey, we cover a range of current global affairs topics, including the recent domestic unrest in Russia, immigration to the United States, and President Biden’s foreign policy performance.

-Snap Poll Information
+Snap Poll Reports

-Spring 2022 Snap Poll XVII: Russia’s invasion of Ukraine, the U.S. foreign policy response, and possible implications for China and Taiwan
+Spring 2022 Snap Poll XVII: Russia’s Invasion of Ukraine, the U.S. Foreign Policy Response, and Possible Implications for China and Taiwan.

 The poll was open from March 10 to March 14 of 2022.
 Of the 4,598 scholars across the United States that we contacted, 866 responded to at least one question.
 The resulting response rate is approximately 19 percent.